dekoning-lab/ezmap/README.md

 |-s | This option is to enable the pipeline to run across a set of serial samples.
 If this is present it will use the directory specified by -d as the top level directory and each of its children will be considered a individual set of samples| -s |

-####param.config Options
+####config.txt Options
 The config file is designed to allow a number of parameters to be set as hardcoded values rather then command line options.
 Each option occupies a single line within the file.
 The option always starts with a # and has a = between the option name and its value.
-When modifying these paramters please ensure there are no space before or after the =.
+When modifying these parameters please ensure there are no space before or after the =.

-*Note: in the param.config file if you wish to use the default libraries packaged with EzMap then leave all lines with cwd/ in place.
+*Note: in the config.txt file if you wish to use the default libraries packaged with EzMap then leave all lines with cwd/ in place.
 #####General Parameters (Required)
 | Parameter     | Description   | Possible Values|
 |---|---|---|---|